RonnJacob/Portfolio-Manager/res/SETUP-README.txt

 -----
 - Move the Assignment8 jar file to any desired location.
-- Ensure app.config file is present in the same folder and all the supporting files like the csv files for the stock data exist in the same folder as the jar.
+- Ensure app.config file is present in the same folder and all the supporting files like the csv files for the stock data, the folders Stock Portfolios and Strategies(save and load) exist in the same folder as the jar.

 Running the program.